xsevcika2/MovieFinder/README.md

 ![ts](https://flat.badgen.net/badge/Built%20With/TypeScript/blue) ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB) ![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)

-This is a React project using TypeScript and SASS for searching through a movie database on IMDB via the omdbapi API.
+This is a React project using TypeScript and SCSS for searching through a movie database on IMDB via the omdbapi API.

 ## For the testing